anasolomon/hubble/README.md

 ```
 If anybody has suggestions on how I could of solved this better please message me or if you can tell me why putting position absolute did not work for the mobile version please let me know.

 Also, in the body I used an svg file as the background image, which is something I've never done before.
-After learning about svg I think they are the best in terms of file size, resolution quality and responsivness.
+After learning about svgs I think they are the best in terms of file size, resolution quality and responsivness.

 ### Continued development